AlheLandsFranz/AlheLandsFranz/README.md

 # 💫 About Me:
 I am a person committed to continuous growth and learning.
 Thats most of it.
-🌱 In this moment, I'm learning Vue.js. <br>
+🌱 In this moment, I'm learning Vue.js and Ruby. <br>

 📫 How to reach me: alhenaplandsman@gmail.com